- Declining customer orders because you are unsure whether you have sufficient stock to fill the order.

 Whether you schedule your cycle counts based on activity-based drivers, items likely to have problems, or some other method suited to your business, rotating through items helps catch inventory issues before they become larger problems.

 Auditing counts are essential to ensure each team is counting the products correctly.
 However, if you wait until all the counting is done, you can’t do much but go back and recount whatever that team counted.
-Instead, auditing counts from each team soon after they start gives you an opportunity to correct any problems and train more to avoid future miscounts.
+Instead, auditing counts from each team soon after they start gives you an opportunity to correct any problems and provide reactive training to avoid future miscounts.

 Mistakes arise when staff are not familiar with the quantity of product in each packed case.
-Is an assortment of 24 items in inventory as 1 pack or 24 eaches?
+Is an assortment of 24 items in inventory counted as one pack or 24 separate items?
 While box markings can help, nothing replaces an experienced team member.
 If you bring in additional people to help count, be sure to include someone who knows the products well on each team.
 Partnerships with one experienced person and one new work well.

 9. Estimate Immaterial Quantities